Rich143/Alarm_Clock/README.md

 # Alarm_Clock
 Alarm Clock Arduino Project

-Uses a 1602 LCD display and a real time clock to create an alarm clock capable of displaying the current time, setting an alarm, and sounding alarms at the preset time.
+Uses a 1602 LCD and a real time clock (DS 1302) to create an alarm clock capable of displaying the current time, setting an alarm, and sounding alarms at the preset time.

 The arduino interfaces with the real time clock over I2C.
 It first sets the clock to the correct time, then repeatedly reads the clock to get the current time.